camlani/OWTeamBuilder/README.md

 -Ability to log matches in order to find win rate -View the matches, send matches to players
--Need to try to get battle.net oath account working -Add a Router, the nav bar
+-Need to try to get battle.net oath account working -Add a Router, the nav bar(done)
 -edit and delete rows (Done)
 -add notes (done)
 -add the editing of dates
 -have copies of the matches on each person

 -TODO
--need to check out meteor chef implementation of how he handles the routing need to put the navbar in the outer most container so it persists. https://themeteorchef.com/snippets/react-router-basics/#tmc-setting-up-a-layout-component
+-need to check out meteor chef implementation of how he handles the routing(done) need to put the navbar in the outer most container so it persists.(done) https://themeteorchef.com/snippets/react-router-basics/#tmc-setting-up-a-layout-component

 Brain Dump